myk794/Unity-Ocean-With-Job-System/README.md

 Pretty simple example about Job System.

 ## Usage
--Create an empty GameObject
+- Create an empty GameObject
--Add "WavesJobber.cs" script to GameObject
+- Add "WavesJobber.cs" script to GameObject
--Add MeshRenderer Component to GameObject
+- Add MeshRenderer Component to GameObject
 That's all.

 Now you can edit **ocean dimension** and add new **noise layer**